Ventority/RandomizedMinigames/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-I got inspired by a streamer and youtuber who plays these kinds of Minigames (BastiGHG)
+I got inspired by a streamer and youtuber who plays these kinds of Minigames (BastiGHG).
+The plugin aims to bring many of these games to his audience and maybe some other people who are interested.
+There are multiple in-game GUIs that are used for various actions including each part of the setup.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>